sectioncritical/zeva24_firmware/doc/protocol.md

 Message IDs
 -----------

-There is one message from controller to BMS devices, and 4 reply messages from device to controller.
-The CAN message IDs for each message use a base ID plus a content specific ID.
+In the original protocol, there is one message from controller to BMS devices, and 4 reply messages from BMS device to controller.
+The CAN message IDs for each message use a base ID plus a message type.

+The "Command" and "Response"  message were added in `1.1.0`.

 ### Base ID